Yesware/yesware-typescript-rails/README.md

 ## Usage

 Just add a `.js.ts` file in your `app/assets/javascripts` directory and include it just like you are used to do.
+Files suffixed with `.tsconfig` will be treated as TypeScript project files, and the compiler options and source files included in the project file will be used to generate a .js file containing the concatenated output of the project compilation.

 Configurations: